-- where you can provide evidence from your board (or chief executive officer or equivalent if there is no board) that the project is supported, and that you can complete the project and meet the costs of the project not covered by grant funding. - where you can provide evidence of how you will provide your share of project costs.
-You must use the Accountant Declaration form available on business.gov.au and GrantConnect.
+where you can provide evidence from your board (or chief executive officer or equivalent if there is no board) that the project is supported, and that you can complete the project and meet the costs of the project not covered by grant funding.
+Where the CEO or equivalent submits the application, we will accept this as evidence of support.